Women in Finance Charter

 We firmly believe that these approaches have been fundamental in respect of the progress that has been achieved to date.

-We have also been proactive in seeking to better support the longer term development and internal progression of our existing female employees through to senior management positions and this year have established a Women’s Networking Forum to aid this.
+We have also been proactive in seeking to better support the longer term development and internal progression of our existing female employees through to senior management through our Women’s Networking Forum, with regular events being extremely well attended and valued by a membership which is now approaching 60 people.

 We believe that we are on the right track and that our approaches are both appropriate and proportionate.